Falven/ad-oprintstream/README.md

 ## Extending

 Extending the class to be able to print your own classes or structs is also pretty simple.
 You can either:
-1. Have your object extend the Arduino `Printable` class and implement the `virtual size_t printTo(Print& p) const = 0;` method.
+1. Have your object extend the Arduino `Printable` class and implement the `virtual size_t printTo(Print& p);` method.
 In this case you would not have to extend OPrintStream.
 2. If you want to print an object that you do not own, say [boost::string_view][3], you can extend OPrintStream using the Curiously Recurring Template Pattern to specify your class as the overload return type.
 Example:

 ```cpp